 For those exploring how to invest in gold, options like gold mutual funds or ETFs are available, which may act as a hedge during market downturns.

 For example, if someone plans to buy a house in 5 years and needs a significant amount for a down payment, they might choose to invest in higher-risk assets like stocks to potentially earn higher returns.
-Similarly, if someone is saving for their children's higher education in 10 years, they may consider to invest in equity mutual funds to take advantage of long-term growth potential
+Similarly, if someone is saving for their children's higher education in 10 years, they may consider investing in equity mutual funds to take advantage of long-term growth potential

 However, there is no fixed percentage that one must invest.
 Financial advisors suggest starting with 10% to 15% of your income for savings.
 As your earnings increase, aim to raise this to 20%–25%.
 This habit may promote long-term financial health and stability.
 Gradual adjustments make it easier to stay consistent without feeling overwhelmed.
 The more you may invest, the better it could be.